 UC Davis research indicates that Cabernet Franc and an obscure variety found in 1996 now called Abouriou,begat Merlot; half-siblings are Carménère, Malbec and Cabernet Sauvignon.
 It grows in many of the places Cab Sauv grows, but generally in the slightly cooler areas because it can ripen earlier and quickly.
-A key ingredient in Bordeaux blends, nearly two thirds of the world’s merlot is planted in France; in Italy it is the the fifth most planted grape.
+A key ingredient in Bordeaux blends, nearly two thirds of the world’s Merlot is planted in France; in Italy it is the fifth most planted grape.

 Famously maligned in the film Sideways, interest in Merlot fell and plantings were removed.
 However, Merlot is making a comeback — and in 2017 Duckhorn’s Merlot from their Three Palms Vineyard made by Renée Ary was named Wine Spectator’s #1 Wine of the Year.

-My fellow #MerlotMe bloggers and I have been doing our parts to recognize and publicize this versatile food friendly wine.
+My fellow #MerlotMe bloggers and I have been doing our part to recognize and publicize this versatile food friendly wine.
 This year during the month of October, some of my fellow bloggers and I received a number of samples of Merlot from Washington and California to write about which we featured during last month’s Wine Pairing weekend on Sat.
 October 13.